SeelabFhdo/lemma/de.fhdo.lemma.service.intermediate.metamodel/doc/source/body.rst

         Name of the interface.

+    .. _link__IntermediateInterface_version:

+    .. py:attribute:: String version

+        Optional version of the interface.

     .. _link__IntermediateInterface_qualifiedName:

     .. py:attribute:: String[1] qualifiedName

         Qualified name of the interface.
-This is the interface's name prefixed by its microservice's
+This is the interface's name prefixed by its version and its microservice's
         :ref:`qualified name <link__IntermediateMicroservice_qualifiedName>`.
-        Both name fragments are separated by dots.
+        All name fragments are separated by dots.

     .. py:attribute:: Visibility[1] visibility